 Glass Window from

 The South Shore Pastoral Charge is organized to carry out its mission according to a Unified Board Structure.
 The Board consists of 20 members of which 17 are voting Elders, who, along with a representative of Ministry and Personnel Committee, Board of Trustees, two lay representatives to PEI Presbytery and a member of the order of ministry (ex‑officio) as corresponding members oversee and give direction for the ministry of the congregation.

-Board is organized in five teams consisting of the following
+is organized in five teams consisting of the following committees; Church

 ||PO Box 4,